tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 run_latehook: Functions of this name are run after the root device has been mounted.
-This should be used, sparingly, for further setup of the root device, or for mounting other filesystems, such as /usr.
+This should be used, sparingly, for further setup of the root device, or for mounting other file systems, such as /usr.

 run_cleanuphook: Functions of this name are run as late as possible, and in the reverse order of how they are listed in the HOOKS setting in the